aaryanrlondhe/Modern-Dictionary/README.md

   - **Frontend**: HTML for structure, Materialize CSS for styling, and JavaScript for functionality.
   - **Database**: SQLite for efficient data management.

-## Methodology

-We employed the Scrum methodology for proper project execution.
-This agile approach allowed us to effectively manage tasks, prioritize features, and adapt to evolving requirements throughout the development process.

 ## Installation